-The power for all modules is taken from a suitable circuit breaker/fused disconnect power supply within the main panel.
-The electrical service enters the individual modules through the top into the module's control panel enclosure.
+The power for modules is taken from a suitable circuit breaker/fused disconnect power supply within the main panel.
+The electrical service enters the individual modules through the upper right side of the module's control panel enclosure.
 Proper grounding of the module is mandatory.
 Before carrying out any electrical work, confirm that the main supply is isolated.
-A typical power wiring is located on page 47 - Power Distribution Drawing.
+A typical power wiring is located on page 55 - Power Distribution Drawing.
 Knockout drawings are provided.
 Do not drill into cabinet; shavings can damage electronic components.
 The power for all individual modules shall be in compliance with all local and national codes.